oliviergimenez/marss_jags/ives_jags.md

 ## Use MARSSparamCIs to compute CIs and bias estimates.
 ```

 We may get the estimates in a more readable format.
 For example, let's have a look to the interactions.
 We denote LP for large phytoplankton, SP for small phytoplankton, D for Daphnia and ND for non-Daphnia.
-These estimates describe the effect of the density of species $j$ on the per capita growth rate of species $i$.
+These estimates describe the effect of the density of species j on the per capita growth rate of species i.

 ```r
 B.0 <- coef(kem.plank.0, type = "matrix")$B[1:4, 1:4]